-Learn how to secure your digital devices whether mobile or desktop in this post.
+In this post, learn how to secure your digital devices, whether mobile or desktop,

 How To Secure Your Digital Devices

-1. Regularly update your devices OS and Apps
+1. Regularly update your device OS and Apps

 Make sure your OS and other apps are always up to date.
 Set your OS and apps to update automatically once new updates are released.